-Their parents must be SO proud!Sending kids to a Jewish youth group used to mean that you hoped they would spend their time there being imbued with Jewish and mentchlich values and ideals.Habonim, it seems, has decided to go in the opposite direction.
+Sending kids to a Jewish youth group used to mean that you hoped they would spend their time there being imbued with Jewish and mentchlich values and ideals.Habonim, it seems, has decided to go in the opposite direction.

 We wonder how happy the parents are about this.

 (Also it’s quite obvious that the AJN can’t find anything else newsworthy to report about this group.)

 How shameful of Habo management to allow this.
 And the AJN is continuing is promotion of gays and their issues

 I feel neither way about this issue…